Certora/Documentation/docs/equiv-check/index.md

 certoraEqCheck conf <path_to_conf>.conf contract:function contract:function
 ```

-For the functions in {ref}`example`, this would look like so:
+For the functions in {ref}`example`, this would look as follows:

 ```bash
    certoraEqCheck conf Test/EqCheck/testGood.conf BasicMathGood:add BasicMathBad:add_mult
 ```

-where `testGood.conf` contains the following configuration:
+where `testGood.conf` is the standard Certora configuration file
+  and contains:

 ```json
 {